 Dr. McPhearson's research examines cities as ecosystems to study social, ecological, and technical interactions to understand urban system dynamics.
 He utilizes both empirical (e.g. Big Data, field experiments) and theoretical approaches (social-ecological systems and resilience theory) with a focus on the role of urban green infrastructure for advancing equity, climate change resilience, and urban sustainability.

 Cities are unique, but many also have similar attributes, patterns, and ecological processes.
-By comparing research on the ecology in and of cities across US, European, and Latin cities this research seeks to advance generalized understanding of the similarities and differences among cities that drive major urban social and ecological patterns.
-By examining the social, ecological, and technical-infrastructural system (SETS) interactions using existing "big data" across a network of cities researchers are advancing urban ecology as an urban systems science.
+By comparing research on the ecology in and of cities across the US, Europe, and South America, this research seeks to advance a generalized understanding of the similarities and differences among cities that drive major urban social and ecological patterns.
+By examining the social, ecological, and technical-infrastructural system (SETS) interactions using existing "big data" across a network of cities, researchers are advancing urban ecology as an urban systems science.

 Cities are hotspots for impacts of climate change.
 Ecosystems in cities and urban regions offer a suite of potential solutions for climate change adaptation, disaster risk reduction, and urban resilience building.
 Through cellular automata scenario modeling, machine learning, and "big data" researchers are examining how urban ecosystems can provide novel opportunities for reducing risk and vulnerability to heat and flooding for the most vulnerable urban residents.
 Additionally, by linking urban biodiversity data with functional traits this work is advancing new urban ecological resilience indicators for assessing current levels of ecosystem resilience.